 1720.
 Blue Mountains, windward Jamaica.
 In the sweltering heat Captain Shettlewood leads a troop of British soldiers through the thick trees towards the river.

-Queen Nanny is an old ‘wise woman’ with a reputation for ancient obeah magic, and a guerilla fighter with a genius for organisation.
+Queen Nanny is a ‘wise woman’ with a reputation for ancient obeah magic, and a guerilla fighter with a genius for organisation.
 So the battle for Jamaica begins, the First Maroon War, in which the maroons – escaped slaves – will make a final, do-or-die stand against the slavers and soldiers of Empire.